ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v6.1.4
+Save safe?
+Yes!* (probably)

+1. Updated every mod.
+All of them.
+2. Tried removing more features from enemy rangers in CX to see if it will make them crash less.
+3. ADDED Various Dialogue Fixes.
+4. ADDED "Extra Vulnerabilities" as a test mod, I'm curious what people think about it, so it's marked OPTIONAL for now.
+It changes some conditions (like webbed, and bleeding) to bring damage vulnerabilities with them similar to how "Covered In Frost" can make a target vulnerable to bludgeoning damage.
+Goes in both directions (eg works against enemies and against the player).
+Find it at the top of Gameplay Fixes and Changes.
+5. ADDED Quickened Oaths, which helps Paladins atually use their Oath in combat sometimes.
+6. ADDED Gale Dialogue Delayed, improving (hopefully) the pace of Gale's nonsense and allowing some of his early game dialogue to be experienced more often.
+7. ADDED (Optional) Combat Random Equipment, which will give your enemies random equipment.
+Genuinely use this at your own peril.
+8. ADDED Marcus Filgor Edits to hopefully fix his ugly ass beard.
+9. ADDED Mighty Impel Anytime.
+10. ADDED Halsin's Gift - Wooden Duck Earrings.
+11. ADDED Missed Connections - Shadowheart - Truly Connect.
+12. ADDED Flame Blade and Shadow Blade VFX Replacers.
+13. ADDED Rugan Restored - A Sweet Sight, which allows Rugan to show up in Act 3 (for the very minority of players who meet the right conditions).
+14. ADDED Combat Grouping by Proximity.
+In theory this should help people using multiple option enounter mods, as well as bonus encounter content added by me via CX's clone feature, interact/integrate better.
+You won't trigger one fight right next to other enemies who ignore you.
+15. ADDED KaiLimeUI for chararacter creation (KB+M only, sorry controller bros).
+Finally picking jewelry is a full list and doesn't suck completely.
+16. ADDED Firestarter - Karlach Romance Overhaul.
+17. ADDED Goon's Cleric Overhaul.
+18. ADDED Stomp that Tadpole.
+19. ADDED Better Hypnotic Gaze - Short Rest.
+20. ADDED Raphael Restored - Last Light Fixes.
+21. ADDED Lae'zel Kiss Dialogue.
+22. ADDED Cunning Combo Feat.
+23. ADDED Astarion's Nightmare.
+24. ADDED Dialogue and Reactivity Tags Framework.
+25. ADDED Minthara Oathbreaker Dialogue.

 ## Listonomicon v6.1.3
 Save safe?
 Yes!